-Depending upon the number of adjusted days scheduled as permitted by Sections 14.7.1 and 14.7.2, the instructional day for grades 4-6 unit members shall be at least 320 and not more than 325 instructional minutes.
-On adjusted days, unit members' instructional day shall be at least 260 and not more than 265 instructional minutes.
+Depending upon the number of adjusted days scheduled as permitted by Sections 14.7.1 and 14.7.2, the instructional day for unit members teaching grades 4-6 will be at least 320 and not more than 325 instructional minutes.
+On adjusted days, unit members' instructional day will be at least 260 and not more than 265 instructional minutes.